baigel2/people/content/en/about.md

 date: 2025-05-20
 ---

+Update: 21.10.2025.

+I'm making changes to this blog.
+It's going to have a name change to 'Notes On Faith' as I want to write about lots of different religions and philosophies instead of just one.
+Yay freedom!

+See you soon.

 I wanted to make a blog that focused more on Islam as a pose to just a general blog like [baigelbytes.com](baigelbytes.com).

 Also, I've been learning about and exploring Shia Islam for a few months at least as of writing this (05.2025) and I feel like Shia Islam is severely under reprisented in the public eye.